Tekla Structures – Grids

 Moving the view plane

-■s Moving a view plane may result in a situation such that view and work area do not intersect and thus nothing can be seen in the window.
+■s Moving a view plane may result in a situation such that view depth and work area do not intersect and thus nothing can be seen in the window.

 View properties